Nick Saban, Jerry West urge Manchin to support voting rights legislation

 “We are united now in urging Congress to exercise its Constitutional responsibility to enact laws that set national standards for the conduct of Federal elections and for decisions that determine election outcomes,” they wrote.
 “These guarantee that all Americans have an equal voice in our democracy and that Federal elections are conducted with integrity so that the votes of all eligible voters determine the election outcomes.”

 The Freedom to Vote Act would create national rules for voting by mail, early voting and other parts of the electoral process.
-Another bill that Democrats are hoping to pass, the John Lewis Voting Rights Advancement Act, would restore the federal government’s authority to review certain state voting laws to prevent discrimination.
+Another bill that Democrats are hoping to pass, the John R. Lewis Voting Rights Advancement Act, would restore the federal government’s authority to review certain state voting laws to prevent discrimination.

 The Senate began debate on the bills Tuesday, pressing ahead despite near-unified Republican opposition and obstacles within Democratic ranks to changing Senate rules.

-“The eyes of the nation will be watching what happens this week in the United States Senate, just a few days removed from what would have been Dr. Martin Luther King’s Jr.'s.
-93rd birthday,” Senate Majority Leader Charles E. Schumer (D-N.Y.) said Tuesday, as he called up the bill for debate.
+“The eyes of the nation will be watching what happens this week in the United States Senate, just a few days removed from what would have been Dr. Martin Luther King’s Jr.'s 93rd birthday,” Senate Majority Leader Charles E. Schumer (D-N.Y.) said Tuesday, as he called up the bill for debate.

-Schumer acknowledged the bills are not likely to pass but said the public was entitled to know where each senator stands on the issue.
+Schumer acknowledged that the bills are not likely to pass but said the public was entitled to know where each senator stands on the issue.

 “Senate Democrats are under no illusion that we face difficult odds, especially when virtually every Senate Republican … is staunchly against legislation protecting the right to vote,” Schumer said.
-“But I want to be clear: When this chamber confronts a question — this important one so vital to our country, so vital to our ideals, so vital to the future of our democracy — you don’t slide it off the table and say never mind.”
+“But I want to be clear: When this chamber confronts a question — this important one so vital to our country, so vital to our ideals, so vital to the future of our democracy — you don’t slide it off the table and say, never mind.”

 Civil rights groups and many Democrats have intensified their pressure over the past month to change the Senate’s filibuster rules so that the bills can be passed without meeting a 60-vote threshold.
 In a speech last week in Atlanta, President Biden voiced his support for getting rid of the filibuster to pass voting rights bills, a monumental shift from his stance throughout his decades in Washington.

-What had changed, Biden said then, was that he believed democracy was at critical risk.
+What had changed, Biden said in the speech, was that he believed democracy was at critical risk.

 “The United States Senate, designed to be the world’s greatest deliberative body, has been rendered a shell of its former self,” Biden said then.
 “I believe that the threat to our democracy is so grave that we must find a way to pass these voting rights bills.”